 Choosing the Right Jurisdiction for Your Startup

 Jurisdiction selection is a strategic decision that requires balancing regulatory clarity, cost, speed-to-license, and market access.
 The UAE and Singapore continue to attract crypto startups with structured but business-friendly frameworks.
 Additionally, some EU member states offer faster MiCA onboarding pathways for compliant applicants.
-However, a jurisdiction that is easy to license in may limit your access to certain regulated markets.
+However, a jurisdiction that is easy to license in may limit access to certain regulated markets.
 Consequently, many founders establish a primary entity in a crypto-friendly jurisdiction while maintaining separate entities for high-value markets like the EU or US.
 The capital implications of this multi-entity structure are explored in our article on Crypto Startup Funding Challenges: How to Raise Capital in a Tough Web3 Market (2026).

 Web3 Legal Problems You Must Address Before Launch